(Review, Variants & Best Alternatives)

 🎯 Control & Spin Profile

-• Strong spin potential, amplified even more in Rough and Spin variants
+- Strong spin potential, amplified in Rough and Spin variants

-This string doesn’t “help” you like softer poly might.
-Instead, it rewards clean technique with absolute precision.
+This string doesn’t “help” you like softer polys might.
+Instead, it rewards clean technique with precision.

 🎾 Ideal Tension Range

-• Pro tip: String lower (48–50 lbs) for better comfort and ball pocketing
+- Pro tip: String lower (48–50 lbs) for more comfort and pocketing

 📌 The stiffer the string, the lower the tension should be — especially in full poly setups.

-📊 Summary Table: ALU Power at a Glance
+📊 Summary Table: Luxilon ALU Power at a Glance

 🎾 How Luxilon ALU Power Feels in Real Play